 Wolves select Edwards with No. 1 pick in delayed NBA draft

+Anthony Edwards paid tribute to his mother and grandmother.
+Onyeka Okongwu recalled his brother.
+Obi Toppin thought about coming home.

+Tears flowed freely for those and many more players Wednesday night when their long-awaited, repeatedly delayed NBA dreams were finally realized.

-Anthony Edwards was taken by the Minnesota Timberwolves with the No. 1 pick Wednesday night in an NBA draft delayed multiple times because of the coronavirus pandemic.
+Edwards was taken by the Minnesota Timberwolves with the No. 1 pick in an NBA draft delayed multiple times because of the coronavirus pandemic.

+Edwards watched while seated next to portraits of his late mother and grandmother.
+They both died of cancer and he was emotional after his name was announced.

+“As far as just being excited and just being happy and ready to go and ready to work and ready to get there as soon as possible, those emotions were overwhelming with just my mother and grandmother being there,” Edwards said.
+“I mean, it was just a dream come true and just a blessing.”

 Edwards became the 11th straight one-and-done player to be the No. 1 pick, coming in a year where there was no clear obvious choice.
 He averaged 19.1 points for the Bulldogs, tops among all freshman.